TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 19/Leviticus 19.32.md

 ---

-Thou shalt rise up before the hoary head, and honor the face of the old man, and thou shalt fear thy God: I am Jehovah.
+"'You shall rise up before the gray head, and honor the face of an old man, and you shall fear your God.
+I am Yahweh.